SymfonyCasts/symfony5/sfcasts/ep5-security/login-failure.md

-# Login Failure

-Coming soon...
+# Custom Redirect when "Email Not Verified"

 It's cool that we can listen to the `CheckPassportEvent` and cause authentication to fail by throwing any authentication exception like this `CustomUserMessageAuthenticationException`.
-But what if instead of the normal authentication failure behavior, where we redirect the log-in page and show the error, we want to do something different, like redirect to a totally different page in just this situation.
-Well, unfortunately there's not a way on this event, object to control the response.
-We don't have like a event set response or anything like that.
-So we can't control the error behavior from here, but we can control what happens when there's an air from a different listener.
-Then we can have the both listeners work together as a team to do this.
-We first need to create our own custom authentication exception class.
-So in the `Security/` directory, okay.
-A new class, it could be called anything.
-I'll call `AccountNotVerifiedAuthenticationException`, and then I will make it extend `AuthenticationException`.
-Cool.
-But I'm going to do nothing in here.
-It's just going to be a marker interface, a marker class back inside of our subscriber inside of our custom class `CustomUserMessageAuthenticationException`.
-Let's now throw `AccountNotVerifiedAuthenticationException`.
+But what if, instead of the normal failure behavior - where we redirect to the login page and show the error - we want to do something different.
+What if, in *just* this situation, we want to redirect to a totally *different* page so we can explain that their email isn't verified... and maybe even allow them to resend that email.

+Well, unfortunately there's not a way - on this event - to control the failure response.
+There's no `$event->setResponse()` or anything like that.

+So we can't control the error behavior from here, but we *can* control it by listening to a *different* event.
+We'll "signal" from *this* event that the account wasn't verified, *look* for that signal from a different event listener, and redirect to that other page.
+It's ok if this doesn't make sense yet: let's see it in action.

+## Creating a Custom Exception Class

+To start, we need to create a *custom* authentication exception class.
+This will serve as the "signal" that we're in this "account not verified" situation.

+In the `Security/` directory, add a new class: how about `AccountNotVerifiedAuthenticationException`.
+Make it extend `AuthenticationException`.
+And then... do absolutely nothing else.
+This is just a marker class we'll use to hint that we're failing authentication due to an unverified email.

-We don't need to pass it.
-Any message.
-Now if we stopped right now, that's not very interesting.
-We are just going to go back to our very odd an
+Back in the subscriber, replace the `CustomUserMessageAuthenticationException` with `AccountNotVerifiedAuthenticationException`.
+We don't need to pass it *any* message.

+If we stopped right now, this won't be very interesting.
+Logging in still fails, but we're back to the generic message:

->An authentication exception occurred message
+> An authentication exception occurred

-So leave that for a second.
-And let's now add another listener.
-Remember from our debug event that one of the listeners we have is it log-in failure event, which as the name sounds is called every dispense.
-Every time log-in fails, let's add another listener right in this class for that.
-So I'll say `LoginFailureEvent::class`, and then we'll call `onLoginFailure`.
-This case the priority is not, does it won't matter.
-Okay.
-Call it function `onLoginFailure()` And we know that this way, pass it a `LoginFailerEvent` argument, software that there, and then let's just `dd($event)` to make sure that it's called.
+This is because out new custom class extends `AuthenticationException`... and that's the generic message from that class.
+So this isn't what we want yet, but step 1 *is* now done.

+## Listening to LoginFailureEvent

+For the next step, remember from the `debug:event` command that one of the listeners we have is for a `LoginFailureEvent`, which, as the name suggests, is called any time that authentication *fails*.

+Let's add another listener right in this class for that.
+Say `LoginFailureEvent::class` set to, how about, `onLoginFailure`.
+In this case, the priority won't matter.

+Add the new method: `public ffunction onLoginFailure()`... and we know this will receive a `LoginFailureEvent` argument.
+Just like before, let's start with `dd($event)` to see what it looks like.

-So with any luck, if we fail, if we fail log in, for any reason, this will be caught.
+So with any luck, if we fail login - for any reason - our listener will be called.
-So for example, if I put in a bad password here, yes, it hits it.
-It hits and notice this log and failure event has an exception.
-Properties had two `BadCredentialsException` Now let me log in with the correct password and it got hit again.
-But this time check out the exception.
-It's our custom `AccountNotVerifiedAuthenticationException` So the `LoginFailureEvent` object contains the exception that caused a failure.
-We can use that to know from this method, if authentication failed due to the account, not being verified, if it did, we can do something different.
-So first it's not, if you're like, let's check for that.
-If not `$event->getException()` instance of `AccountNotVerifiedAuthenticationException`, then let's just return.
-So if it's some other type of exception, we're going to do nothing and let the normal behavior happen down here.
+For example, if I enter a bad password, yup!
+It gets hit.
+And notice that the `LoginFailureEvent` has an exception property.
+In this case, it holds a `BadCredentialsException`.

+Now log in with the correct password and... it got hit again.
+But *this* time, check out the exception.
+It's our custom `AccountNotVerifiedAuthenticationException`!
+So the `LoginFailureEvent` object contains the authentication exception that *caused* the failure.
+We can use that to know - from this method - if authentication failed due to the account not being verified.
+And then, we can do something different.

+## Redirecting when Account is Not Verified

+So, if *not* `$event->getException()` is an instance of `AccountNotVerifiedAuthenticationException`, then just return and allow the default failure behavior to do its thing.

-We're going to redirect to a new page.
-Let's go create that page real quick.
-So let's do it in `src/Controller/RegistrationController` down here on the bottom.
-Let's make a new method.
-I'll call it, `resendVerifyEmail()` and above this.
-We'll add our route that `@Route()`.
-How about `/verify/resend` name equals `app_verify_resend_email` inside of here.
-I'm not.
-I'm just going to render a template as a return. `$this->render()` `registration/resend_verify_email.html.twig` cool inside of the `template/registration/` directory.
-That's create a new file.
+Finally, down here, we know we should redirect to that custom page.
+Let's... go create that page real quick.
+Do it in `src/Controller/RegistrationController.php`.
+Down here at the bottom, add a new method.
+I'll call it `resendVerifyEmail()`.
+ABove this, add `@Route()` with, how about `/verify/resend` and name equals `app_verify_resend_email`.
+Inside, I'm just going to render a template: return `$this->render()`, `registration/resend_verify_email.html.twig`.
-`registration/resend_verify_email.html.twig`

-And I'm just going to paste in a template.
-So there's nothing fancy here at all.
-It just says, verify your email to explains the situation.
-And then there's a button to resend the email, which I actually I'll leave that up to you.
-You can make this go to a new controller that would use the same method of creating the verification email as before.
-But now that we have a functional page, I'm going to copy this route.
-And instead of subscriber, all we need to do here is redirect there.
-Now, the way we do that is that the log-in failure has a `setResponse()` method where we can take over what happens on log-in failure.
-Okay.
-So what we're gonna do here is I'm going to say `$response = new RedirectResponse()`, and then we're going to generate a URL to that route.
-And then ultimately we'll say `$event->setResponse($response)` to generate that you were out, we're going to need the router.
-So I had to, on top of this class, add a `__construct()` method,

-Spell it correctly.
-They `RouterInterface $router` arguments, hit all.
-Tenter go to initialize properties to create that property and set it and down here, we're in business. `$this->router->generate()` then `app_verify_resend_email`.
-Oh, that's so cool.
-So we fail.
-We call that authentication to fail with this custom exception.
-We listened to that a customer exception and override what happens on logging failure.
-Let's try it.
-So I need to do is refresh this page and got it.
-Where sent over to `/verify/resend` love that next team.
-Let's do something super cool, super fun, super nerdy.
+Let's go make that!
+Inside of the  `templates/registration/` directory, create `resend_verify_email.html.twig` I'll just paste in the template: there's nothing fancy here at all.
+It just says: "verify your email" and explains the situation.

+I *did* include a button to resend the email, but I'll leave the implementation to you.
+I'd probably surround it with a form that POSTs to this URL.
+And then, in the controller, if the method is POST, you can use the verify email bundle to generate a new link and re-send it.

+Anyways, now that we have a functional page, copy the route name and head back to our subscriber.
+To override the normal failure behavior, we can use a `setResponse()` method on the event.

+But we need the response first:  `$response = new RedirectResponse()`... and we're going to generate a URL to that route in a minute.
+Use `$event->setResponse($response)` to use this.

+To generate the URL, we need a `__construct()` method - let me spell that correctly - with a `RouterInterface $router` argument.
+Hit Alt+Enter and go to initialize properties to create that property and set it.

+Back down here, we're in business: `$this->router->generate()` passing `app_verify_resend_email`.

+That's it!
+We fail authentication, our first listeners throws that custom exception, we look for that exception from the `LoginFailureEvent` and set the redirect.

+Let's try it!
+Refresh and... got it!
+We're sent over to `/verify/resend`.
+I love that!

-Let's add a two factor authentication to our site complete with QR codes and everything.
+Next: let's finish this tutorial by doing something *super* cool, super fun and... kinda nerdy.
+Let's add two factor authentication to our site, complete with fancy QR codes.